 Parameter Description MAC Address Enter the MAC address of the binding entry here.
 VID Enter the VLAN ID of the binding entry here.
 IP Address Enter the IP address of the binding entry here.
 Unit Select the Switch unit that will be used for this configuration here.
+This option is only available is stacking is enabled.
 From Port - To Port Select the appropriate port range used for the configuration here.